Reply posts

 Great point — here's my reply.

 in_reply_to (underscore) is accepted as well.
-Micropub clients can send the standard in-reply-to property, which Lamb stores the same way.
+Micropub clients can send the standard in-reply-to property — either a plain URL or an embedded h-cite object — which Lamb stores the same way.
+Only one reply target is kept: a list collapses to its first entry.

 Remove the value from the front matter and re-save to turn the post back into a normal post.